jina-ai/dashboard/README.md

 ### **LogStream and Task Monitoring**
-Dig deeper into your Jina Flow using the LogStream, and debug your Flow by viewing your logs in real-time!
+Dig deeper into your Jina FlowChart using the LogStream, and debug your FlowChart by viewing your logs in real-time!
 Jina makes it extremely easy to stay on top of your search deployment by allowing you to filter, group, and search logs based on Pod, log-level, or message!

 <p align="center">
 <img src=".github/.README_images/logging.gif?raw=true" alt="log server settings" width="70%">